wholder/ATTiny10IDE/resources/documentation/tiny10intro.md

 All devices in the ATTiny10 Series include a 16 bit timer with Prescaler and Two PWM Channels, Programmable Watchdog Timer with Separate On-chip Oscillator and an on-chip Analog Comparator.

 #### Analog to Digital converters
-The ATTiny5 and ATTiny 10 each have 4 channel, 8-bit ADC converters.
+The ATTiny5 and ATTiny10 each have 4 channel, 8-bit ADC converters.
 The ATTiny4 and ATTiny9 do not.

 #### I/O Ports and Pins